tkaszuba/coursera/parallel/README.md

+# parallel programming
-# all assignments from coursera course "parallel programming in scala"
+All assignments from coursera course

 Code